-- 2.1 To assess the Council's governance arrangements against the national framework which the Council has adopted. - 2.2 The report also details progress on actions arising out of the Council's Annual Governance Statement (AGS) for 2016/17.
-This is in accordance with the Corporate Plan action to review the Council's Local Code of Corporate Governance on a half-yearly basis.
+To assess the Council's governance arrangements against the national 2.1 framework which the Council has adopted.
+The report also details progress on actions arising out of the Council's Annual Governance Statement (AGS) for 2017/18.

 3.0 Detail